 What to do:

 1. Combine pudding mix and milk into a large bowl.
-Have a student activate the mixer using the Jelly Bean and PowerLink 4 and whisk for 2-minutes, then let stand for 5-minutes.
+Have a student activate the mixer using the Jelly Bean switch and PowerLink 4 and whisk for 2-minutes, then let stand for 5-minutes.

 2. Crush 8 chocolate sandwich cookies in a locking plastic bag.